Romanian Americans: History

-The first Romanian known to have been to what is now the United States was Samuel Damian (also spelled Domien), a former priest.
+The first Romanian known to have been to what is now the United States was Samuel Damian (also spelled Domien), a former Greek Catholic priest.
 Samuel Damian's name appears as far back as 1748, when he placed an advertisement in the South Carolina Gazette announcing the electrical demonstrations he planned to give and inviting the public to attend.
 Letters written in 1753 and 1755 by Benjamin Franklin attest to the fact that the two had met and had carried on discussions concerning electricity.
-Damian remained in the States some years living in South Carolina, then traveled on to Jamaica.
+Damian remained in the States for some years and lived in South Carolina, before traveling on to Jamaica.

 There were several Romanians who became officers in the Union Army during the American Civil War, including Brevet Brigadier General George Pomutz, commander of the 15th Iowa Infantry Regiment, Captain Nicolae Dunca, who fought and died in the Battle of Cross Keys, and Captain Eugen Ghica-Comănești, of the 5th New York Volunteer Infantry.
 There were also several Romanian-American soldiers who fought in the Spanish–American War in 1898.

 The first major wave of Romanian immigration to the United States took place between 1895 and 1920, in which 145,000 Romanians entered the country.
-They came from various regions such as Moldavia, Bukovina, and Transylvania, and neighboring countries such as Ukraine and Serbia with significant ethnic Romanian populations.
-The majority of these immigrants, particularly those from Transylvania and Banat that were under Austro-Hungarian rule, left their native regions because of economic depression and forced assimilation, a policy practiced by Hungarian rulers.
+They came from various regions such as Moldavia, Bukovina, Transylvania and Banat, as well as neighboring countries such as Ukraine and Serbia which had significant ethnic Romanian populations.
+The majority of these immigrants, particularly those from Transylvania and Banat that were under Austro-Hungarian rule, left their native regions because of economic depression and forced assimilation, namely magyarization, a policy practiced by Hungarian rulers.

-They settled mostly in industrial centers in Pennsylvania and Delaware, as well as in areas around the Great Lakes such as Cleveland, Chicago, and Detroit.
-The migrants from the Romanian Old Kingdom were mostly Jews, most of whom settled in New York.
+They settled mostly in industrial centers in Pennsylvania and Delaware, as well as in the areas around the Great Lakes such as Cleveland, Chicago, and Detroit.
+The migrants from the Romanian Old Kingdom were mostly Jews, most of whom settled in New York City.
 One of their prominent organizations was the United Rumanian Jews of America.
-75,000 Romanian Jews emigrated in the period 1881–1914, mostly to the United States.
+75,000 Romanian Jews emigrated in the period between 1881–1914, mostly to the United States.

-During the interwar period, the number of ethnic Romanians who migrated to the U.S. decreased as a consequence of economic development in Romania, but the number of Jews who migrated to the U.S. increased, mostly after the rise of fascism.
+During the interwar period, the number of ethnic Romanians who migrated to the U.S. decreased as a consequence of economic development in Romania, but the overall number of Jews who migrated to the U.S. increased, mostly after the rise of fascism.

 After World War II, the number of Romanians who migrated to the United States increased again.
-This time, they settled mostly in California, Florida and New York, coming from throughout Romania.
+This time, they settled mostly in California, Florida and New York, coming from all throughout Romania.
 After the Fall of Communism in 1989, increased numbers of Romanians moved to the United States, taking advantage of the new relaxation of Romania's emigration policies.
-During communist rule, the borders had been officially closed, although some people managed to migrate, including to the United States.
-In the 1990s, New York and Los Angeles were favorite destinations for Romanian emigrants.
+During communist rule, the borders had been officially closed, although some people managed to immigrate, including to the United States.
+In the 1990s, New York City and Los Angeles were some of the favorite destinations for Romanian emigrants.

+Romanian Roma also came to the United States.